michaelpatrickpurcell/prophecy/README.md

 ### Tell the Story
 During this phase, the players will tell the story of their Characters' adventures as they try to enact their plan to prevent the prophesied catastrophe.

 To Tell the Story, the players will Perform the Scenes described in the Outline.
-Recall that when making a Check to determine the Outcome of a Scene, one die is added to the dice pool for each of that Scene's Precursors that was resolved successfully.
-So, a Scene cannot be Performed until after all of its Precursors have been Performed.
+A Scene cannot be Performed until after all of its Precursors have been Performed.
 Other than this restriction, however, the Scenes can be Performed in any order.

 <!-- To Perform a Scene, the players will:
    1. __Investigate the Scene__ -